 To further enhance MIDA’s role in assisting investors, senior representatives from key government agencies are based at MIDA’s Headquarters in Kuala Lumpur to advise investors on government policies and procedures.
 These representatives include officials from the Department of Labour, Immigration Department, Royal Malaysian Customs, Department of Environment, Tenaga Nasional Berhad and Telekom Malaysia Berhad.

 MIDA evaluates the following applications:

 - Manufacturing Licence under the Industrial Coordination Act, 1975

 Effective from 17 June 2003, foreign investors can now hold 100% equity for all investments in new projects, as well as expansion or diversification projects by existing companies in the manufacturing sectors, irrespective of the level of exports.

-A company with a paid-up capital/shareholder’s fund of RM2.5 million or more OR Manpower of 75 people or more can apply for a manufacturing licence.
-Application forms can be downloaded from MIDA’s website.
-Please submit the completed forms to MIDA Headquarters.
+A company with shareholder’s fund of RM2.5 million and above OR full-time manpower of 75 people or more can apply for a Manufacturing Licence.

-Manufacturing licence will be approved within four weeks from the date of complete information received or two days from the date of complete information received for non-sensitive activities (e-ML 2.0).
+Manufacturing Licence will be approved within four weeks (normal track) from the date of complete information received or two days from the date of complete information received for non-sensitive activities (e-ML 2.0).

 There are two major tax incentives for the manufacturing and services sectors:

 - Pioneer Status (PS) - Income tax exemption of 70% - 100% of statutory income for 5 to 10 years.
 Unabsorbed capital allowances and accumulated losses incurred during the pioneer period can be carried forward and deducted from the post pioneer status of the company.

 - Investment Tax Allowance (ITA) - An allowance of 60% - 100% on qualifying capital expenditure (factory, plant, machinery or other equipment used for the approved project) incurred within 5 to 10 years from the date the first qualifying capital expenditure is incurred.